Nikunj-Sahani/Cyber_Security_Prep_v.2/𝗖𝗘𝗛 ( Akash Sir )/01. 𝗜𝗻𝘁𝗿𝗼 𝘁𝗼 𝗘𝘁𝗵𝗶𝗰𝗮𝗹 𝗛𝗮𝗰𝗸𝗶𝗻𝗴/README.md

   5️⃣ **Clearing Tracks :** Hiding evidence of the attack

 ---
+## ✏️ Classification of Attacks

+- **Passive Attacks -** Attacker only observes data, does not modify it.
+   > - *Example -* Eavesdropping and Network traffic analysis.

+- **Active attacks -** Attacker alters or disrupts data or services.
+   > - *Example -* DOS & DDOS attack, Spoofing & Man in middle attack.

+- **Close-in Attack -** Attacker must be physically close to target system for an attack.
+   > - *Example -* Social Engineering.**

+- **Insider Attacks -** A employee who authorised access to all the information.
+   > - *Example -* Employee Data theft and spoliation.

+- **Distributions attacks -** It occur when attackers tamper with hardware and software prior to installation.
+   > - *Example -* Modification of Software and Hardware during production & distribution.

+---
 ## ⚠️ Risk Management
 Risk Management is a systematic approach to identify, assess, treat, and monitor risks to minimize their impact on an organization.